-An in-depth study on a class basis of a specific urban or regional planning problem prepared for a client agency or citizens organization.
+An in-depth study of a class basis of a specific urban or regional planning problem prepared for a client agency or citizens organization.

 C.P.
 6140.
-Environmental Aspects of City and Regional Planning I 3-0-3.
+Environmental Aspects of City and Regional Planning I

 Identification and quantitative analysis of air, water, noise, spatial pollution and its influence on urban development, health and well-being.
 Solutions, environmental controls and management programs evaluated.